NaneLazaryan/OOP/README.md

 - **Storage**: JSON or plain text for persistence

 ## 🎮 Usage
-When you run the program, you’ll be presented with a menu-based interface:
+When you run the program, you’ll be presented with the following interface:
-> Welcome to CLISlides!
-> 1. Create new presentation
-> 2. Open existing presentation
+> Presentation Editor Ready.
+Enter commands (or 'exit' to quit):
-> 3. Exit
+ >